Gr3q/opensubsonic-cli/docs/Inconsistencies.md

 * `SearchResult` is not documented
 * `SearchResult2` all field details are incorrect
 * `stream` `timeOffset` param's description typo, "Transcode Offet"
+* [tokenInfo](https://opensubsonic.netlify.app/docs/responses/tokeninfo/) data is too deeply nested in docs?
+* [tokenInfo](https://opensubsonic.netlify.app/docs/endpoints/tokeninfo/) says "A subsonic-response element with a nested tokenInfo on success, or error 44 on invalid token.".
+Does that mean it cannot return any other error code on error?

 ## Future Improvements